ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/validate.md

     ![vscode-zosdev](../images/vscode-zosdev-search.png)

-    You will need to hover over the *zos.dev* bar for the search icon to appear.
+    You may need to hover over the *zos.dev* bar for the search icon to appear.

 5. **Note:** You may be prompted first for a username, and then for a password.
 If not, proceed to the next step.
 If you are, enter the following credentials.

     - Username: `ibmuser`
     - Password: `sys1`

 6. You will be prompted to enter a dataset filter.
-Enter `ibmuser.wca4z.**` in the bar at the top of the page and press *Enter*.
+Enter `ibmuser.wca4z.**` (it may be presented to you as a choice in the dropdown list) in the bar at the top of the page and press *Enter*.

     ![vscode-zosdev](../images/vscode-zosdev-filter.png)